 1. The Quick & Easy Method

 Fitted sheets can be a pain to fold, especially with the springy elastics at the side.
 Here’s a simple video tutorial on how you can fold your fitted sheets neatly.

 Tip: Before you begin folding them, it’s good to work on an elevated surface, like a wide king-sized bed or wide coffee table.
 It will help you reach corners easier and serve as support.

-If you can’t remember the steps, refer to this infographic for a step by step guide on how to properly fold your fitted sheets without a single unsightly crease on it.
+Can’t remember the steps?
+Refer to this infographic for a step-by-step guide on how to properly fold your fitted sheets without a single unsightly crease on them.